MOo207/truck-ordering-system-backend/README.md

 - **Well-Defined Relationships**: Users and orders are connected with clear relationships.
 - **Comprehensive Unit Tests**: Ensures code quality and reliability.

-### Suggestions for Improvement
-This project can attract attention on GitHub by:
-- Adding detailed screenshots of the dashboard and API workflows.
-- Including example `.env` files with placeholders for sensitive data.
-- Providing a demo video or GIF showcasing the functionality.
-- Adding Docker support for simplified setup.

----

 Feel free to fork and contribute to this project!